 I made this today and it turned out perfect. it was absolutely delicious.
 The crust was moist and easy to work with.
 I imagine it would be great with peaches.

 The taste of the filling and crust was good, however, the crust did not have enough liquid in it and I followed the directions exactly as written.
 Also, using an 8" by 8" baking pan is way too small.
 The crust was about 3/4 inch thick and was hard on the bottom of the pan, and falling apart on the sides.
 My son said it was like eating uncooked flour.

 This is delicious, it is great as a breakfast coffee cake or as a dessert with ice cream.

-As for the filling...
+This recipe was just okay for me.The biggest problems was having the egg yolks in the crust.
+It tasted eggy, and that's never good to me.As for the filling...
 It's really unnecessary.
 If you toss the pears with some cornstarch, sugar, and cinnamon, that should really be enough. there's no reason to add extra water to an already wet fruit.
 It will just end up putting extra goop in your cobbler, if I could call it that.

 Oh my gosh this is soooo good.
 My family loved it.

 This is a seriously EPIC dessert.
 It's like pie with an alternative to the same old crust.
 I've only tried it room temp with a dollop of whipped cream.
 AMAZING.
 Can't wait to taste it cold.
 And it doesn't scream "Pears!".
 Once it's cooked with that thick cinnamon filling, it's almost like apple pie in the middle.
 When the family gets home tonight, they will be all over this.

 Don't you love it when your baking results turn out just like the picture?
 This dessert reminded me of a really dense apple crumb pie with a wonderfully thick crust.
 It could easily be served like a breakfast pastry as well.